+January- December

-Striking white throat stands out against its dark body.
-Look for its pointedup tail and bobbing movement as it stands.
+Striking white throat

+stands out against its

+dark body.
+Look for its

+pointed-up tail and

+bobbing movement as it

-These little birds are very well adapted to water and will walk underwater to find a meal of insects and even small fish.
+Fireses ittle birds are very well adapted to water and will walk underwater to find a meal of insects and even small fish.
 They can use their wings to push themselves further down and hold small stones in their feet to anchor themselves against fast currents.